sib-swiss/sparql-llm/README.md

 This project provides tools to enhance the capabilities of Large Language Models (LLMs) in generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for specific endpoints:

-- a **MCP server** to expose tools to help LLM write SPARQL queries for a set of endpoints
+- a **MCP server** to expose tools to help LLM write SPARQL queries for a set of endpoints available at https://chat.expasy.org/mcp
 - a complete **chat web service**
 - **reusable components** published as the [`sparql-llm`](https://pypi.org/project/sparql-llm/) pip package